pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Choose these values wisely.
 Too big = crash, too small = crash or slow performance.

 Tile Url: Should be 'http://127.0.0.1:8080' for companion app or template eg. 'https://a.tile.opentopomap.org/{z}/{x}/{y}.png'.
 Tile Size: Tile size should be a multiple of 256 for best results.
 The tile size in pixels loaded from the companion app or other source.
 Should be 256 if using a template.
-There are known issues with settings it smaller (performance baing a big one), but it does work on some devices.
+There are known issues with setting it smaller (performance being a big one), but it does work on some devices.
 Tile Layer Max: The maximum tile layer that can be fetched.
 Tile Layer Min: The maximum tile layer that can be fetched.
+Tile Cache Padding: The maximum tiles to grab around the user 0 means no more than the screen size.
+1 will give you one extra layer of tiles as a buffer (so they are pre loaded when we move into that area)
 Tile Cache Size: The number of tiles to store locally in memory.
 Max Pending Web Requests: The macx number of tile fetch requests we can have quued ready to be sent.
 Disable Maps After X Failures: Maps wil be auto matically disabled if this many tile fetch requests fail.
 0 - unlimited